 It is up to the Operating System and Application developers to make correct use of cache memory.
 The Operating System should run all tasks within the same Application on CPUs that share the same cache memory, so Application data can be manipulated fast.
 Developers must design programs that save their data in near locations in memory.
 This strategy of collecting related data on the same cache areas is known as “cache locality”.

 Android devices that ship with a number of the same type of processors in one cluster (eg. a Qualcomm msm8226 device), usually have a shared L2 cache.
 Each processor has its own L1 cache.
 These devices are easier to manage by the kernel Task Scheduler.
 In contrast, devices that implement the big.Little architecture (Asymmetric Multi-Processing, AMP) are more complex.
 They pack two clusters of processors, each one featuring its own L2 cache.
 The Linux Task Scheduler includes support for these types of devices, but custom manufacturer implementations need code reworks for them to operate efficiently.

-All features discussed above are quite complex to understand but can have different performance impact on different devices.
+All features discussed above are quite complex to understand but can have a different performance impact on different devices.
 For example, low-end devices might show better performance with GENTLE_FAIR_SLEEPERS and RT_RUNTIME_SHARE disabled.
 Enabling WAKEUP_PREEMPTION might also increase throughput on these devices.

 Things are different on big.Little platforms, which feature more than one CPU clusters.
 Scheduling a child process or thread from a big core on a little core, or vice-versa introduces cache-memory copying latency.
 You can minimize this effect by enabling features that improve cache locality, AFFINE_WAKEUPS, and LAST_BUDDY.